AguaClara/String-Digester/TricklingFilter_Final_Report.md

 <img src="https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/Collection_basin_top.png?raw=true" height=300 width=300>

-Figure 6: this schematic shows the top view of the collection unit for the team's experiments.The squares represent cuvettes which are held in by velcro to a PVC sheet.
+Figure 6: This schematic shows the top view of the collection unit for the team's experiments.The squares represent cuvettes which are held in by velcro to a PVC sheet.
 The amount of water collected in each cuvette is recorded to determine how much water is flowing where.

 This is the collection basin which will be used to map where the water is exiting the model filter.
 A photograph of the apparatus can be seen in Figure 7.
 The water will flow in from a dosing point at the top of the filter and if it spreads out as it travels down the system it will flow into many different cuvettes.
 This can be then used to create heat map, or more accurately a flow map, to determine what areas are being utilized.